Y. S. Vivekananda Reddy: Political career

 Vivekananda Reddy was the designer of Lingala Canal in Kadapa district.
 He began his services to the community through the Lions Club, became its district governor and the Samithi president.

 He was twice elected as a Member of the Legislative Assembly for the Pulivendula constituency, in 1989 and 1994.
-Then, in the elections of 1999, he was elected to the Lok Sabha from the Kadapa constituency with a majority of over 90,000 votes, which was the highest majority gained in the state at that time.
-In 2004 elections he increased that majority to over 110,000.
+Then, in the elections of 1999, he was elected to the Lok Sabha from the Kadapa constituency with a majority of over 26,000 votes.
+In 2004 elections he increased that majority to over 130,000 votes.

 In September 2009, he was elected as a member of the Andhra Pradesh Legislative Council.
 On 30 November 2010, he became Agriculture Minister in the Andhra Pradesh cabinet headed by N. Kiran Kumar Reddy.

 Later, in 2011, he contested the Pulivendula by-elections caused due to Jaganmohan Reddy and his mother, Y. S. Vijayamma, leaving the Congress party to form YSR Congress Party.
 He stood as the Congress candidate against his sister-in-law and just managed to secure his deposit after finishing in second place but some 80,000 votes behind Y. S. Vijayamma.
-His sister in law party YSRCP has demanded a CBI probe for investigation.

-Murder of Vivekananda Reddy
+He was found dead at his residence in Pulivendula on 15 March 2019.
+His party YSRCP demanded a CBI probe for investigation.